JulianF/DaticalDB4SerenaDA/README.md

-DaticalDB4SerenaRM
+DaticalDB4SerenaDeploymentAutomation
 =================

-This plugin brings Datical DB functionality to Serena Release Manager.
+This plugin brings Datical DB functionality to Serena Deployment Automation.

 Two properties in the plugin step, Datical DB Install Directory and Datical DB Drivers Directory, read a default property at the resource (Agent) level.
 For each agent that is going to execute Datical DB, create a Resource Property called daticalDBCmd and daticalDBDriversDir.